Average Total Cost Formula (Table of Contents)

 Average Total Cost= $1973

-So if you see here, as we increase the number of cars, the average total cost per car dropped.
-This is because that fixed cost is now spread over 2000 units and per unit fixed cost is lower as compared to an earlier scenario.
+So as you see here, as we increase the number of cars, the average total cost per car drops.
+The company has spread the fixed cost over 2000 units, resulting in a lower per-unit fixed cost than the earlier scenario.

-For small quantity of output, as explained earlier, the total cost is higher.
-But as we keep on increasing the quantity, average costs start to decline.
-But now the catch is that this decline will not continue forever and after a certain level, the average cost starts to increase.
-This is because of the concept of diminishing marginal return which states that after some point, adding an additional factor of production will result in a smaller increase in output.
-This is the reason that Average total cost curve is U Shaped curve.
-I will elaborate that will the help of an example:
+As explained earlier, the total cost is higher for a small quantity of output.
+But as we keep increasing the quantity, average costs start declining.
+But now the catch is that this decline will not continue forever, and after a certain level, the average cost starts to increase.
+This is because of the concept of diminishing marginal return, which states that after some point, adding an additional factor of production will result in a smaller increase in output.
+The reason for the U-shaped curve of the Average Total Cost is that it reflects the changing relationship between average total cost and the quantity of output produced.
+I will elaborate will the help of an example:

-As explained above, the average total cost will give us an idea of what is the per unit cost a company will incur to produce stipulated number of units of goods.
-Also, we have seen that as the production increases, the total cost will drop because of spreading of the same fixed cost over more units now.
+As explained above, the average total cost gives us an idea of the per unit cost that a company will incur to produce a stipulated number of units of goods.
+Also, we have seen that as production increases, the total cost will drop because of the spreading of the same fixed cost over more units now.
 But due to diminishing marginal return, the variable cost after a particular point will start increasing.
-This is because of a decrease in margin productivity and a return of the additional resource we are adding.
+This is because of a decrease in margin productivity and a return of the additional resource we add.

-The company can use this concept of average total cost to analyze various aspects of their production and can utilize their resources in more efficient manner.
-Few relevant uses of average total cost formula are :
+The company can use this concept of the average total cost to analyze various aspects of its production and utilize its resources more efficiently.
+A few relevant uses of the average total cost formula are :

 - Companies can see what is the optimal point of production for them and what is the level of production which minimize their cost

-- If they need additional fixed cost due to increase in demand etc., companies can analyze what should be production quantity, so that the fixed cost addition will not shoot up their average total cost.
+- If they need additional fixed costs due to an increase in demand etc., companies can analyze what should be production quantity so that the fixed cost addition will not shoot up their average total cost.

-- Companies can use this concept to plan and increase the capacity of production so that they are utilizing their resource well
+- Companies can use this concept to plan and increase production capacity to utilize their resource well.

 Average Total Cost Formula Calculator